Preferential option for the poor

 ↑ Back to top

-Students identify what Jesus requires us to do in the face of ‘unfair’ sharing.
+Students identify what Jesus requires us to do in when we see ‘unfair’ sharing.

-Select one student to the read the titles, or read as a class.
+Select one student to the read the title, or read as a class.

 Discuss: How should the cake be shared?
 What have we learned about how things in the world are shared?
 Does everyone in the world get a fair share?

 Review students’ ideas and learnings about the best way to share.

 As a class or individually, collect questions students may still have about sharing, or people experiencing poverty.
 What do students still wonder?
 Students may be encouraged to use video software or voice recording software to continue investigating a further question.